entisys360/ARM-Template-Sample/README.md

 2. Once completed the Customer along with the E360 will complete the Domain join operations which involves
 	1. Join/Provide the network , Meraki , Azure gateway and complete the VPN details.
 	2. Configure the domain controllers by joining the customer domain
-5. Once completed E360 will take on the next step to complete the ARM phase two form.
+3. Once completed E360 will take on the next step to complete the ARM phase two form.
+4. Customer should create a managed identity and attach it to the Subscription.

 **Roles involved:** Customer, E360 C+A product DL